zhezhouzz/ADT-Lemma-Discovery/artifact-instructions.md

 will run the `bankersq` benchmark, writing results to the `_bankersq_out` directory.

-When the assertion is wrong, Elrond will print the counter-example it found, the following command run a branchmark having wrong assertion:
+When the assertion is unsound, Elrond will print the counter-example it found.
+The following command executes a benchmark with an incorrect
+assertion:

     $ ./main.exe infer infer consistent data/customstk.ml data/customstk_assertion2.ml customstk_out

-Then Elrond returns the following Cex:
+Elrond returns the following counterexample:

 ```
-...
 CEX:
 s2 -> [0],s1 -> [],il_0 -> [0]
 Failed with Cex in 0.088947(s)!